 Other Available Academic Resources:

-Success Consultants are here to help develop strategies and approaches with you to achieve your goals at CMC.
+Success Coaches are here to help develop strategies and approaches with you to achieve your goals at CMC.
 Meet with them to talk through time management and organization, overcoming procrastination and test anxiety, efficient reading and note-taking, and exam prep.
 They can also help with goal-setting and habit-building, streamlining workflow, sleep management, stress-tolerance and coping skills, and healthy living.

 Faculty Office Hours